UniversalDependencies/UD_Chinese-PatentChar/README.md

 # Summary

-...
-1-2 sentences (see [release checklist](http://universaldependencies.org/release_checklist.html#the-readme-file) for README guidelines) ...
+A treebank of Chinese patent application texts collected from the Chinese patent office's website CNIPA.

+The sentences are randomly selected from the patent claims of the IPC section "G" from November 2017 to September 2018.

 # Introduction

-...

-# Acknowledgments

-...

-## References

-* (citation)

-# Changelog

-* 2022-11-15 v2.11
-  * Initial release in Universal Dependencies.
+The syntactic analysis is originally done in SUD on the character level under the name SUD_Chinese-PatentChar.
+See SUD Guidelines : https://surfacesyntacticud.github.io/guidelines/u/

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v2.11
-License: CC BY-SA 4.0
+License: CC BY-NC-SA 3.0
 Includes text: yes
-Genre: legal
+Genre: patent application claims
-Lemmas: manual native
+Lemmas: NA
-UPOS: manual native
+UPOS: manual annotation
-XPOS: not available
+XPOS: NA
-Features: manual native
+Features: manual annotation
-Relations: manual native
+Relations: converted from a SUD annotation on the character level by Grew grammar rules
-Contributors: Li, Yixuan; Guillaume, Bruno; Gerdes, Kim
+Contributors: Li, Yixuan; Gerdes, Kim; Gillaume, Bruno
-Contributing: here
+Contributing: elsewhere
-Contact: kim@gerdes.fr
+Contact: li.yixuan727@gmail.com
 ===============================================================================
 </pre>